termigator1359/Calamity-Boss-Guide/prehm/Crab.md

     * **Summoner**: Those are your only 3 options as of now.

-    * **Throwing**: Avoid grenades if you're gonna stand next to him, spiky balls are good since he doesn't move too often and you can keep him in one area.
+    * **Rogue**: Avoid grenades if you're gonna stand next to him, spiky balls are good since he doesn't move too often and you can keep him in one area.

 * **Strategies:**